 Yes.
 We have a very international client base already and we welcome applications from anywhere in the world.
 It’s open internationally for writers from all over the world, and all online calls and events will take place at Eastern Time (ET).

-If you’re based in Europe, our Ultimate Novel Writing Course (EU) will take place at Greenwich Mean Time (GMT).
+If you’re based in Europe, our Ultimate Novel Writing Course (UK & Europe) will take place at Greenwich Mean Time (GMT).

 Where can I get a complete course outline?